SurajChauhan4432/Data-Science-Assignment-1/README.md

    * Formatted the final output to perfectly mimic the Side-by-Side TV Broadcast graphic (Top 4 Batsmen vs Top 4 Bowlers).

 ## 💻 How to Run the Code
-1. Open the provided Jupyter Notebook / Google Colab file.
+1. Open the provided Jupyter Notebook via the Google Colab link at the top of this page.
 2. Ensure the dataset `International_T20_Data.csv` is uploaded to the root directory of your Colab session.
-3. Run the cells sequentially.
+3. Run the cells sequentially from top to bottom.
 4. The final cell contains the execution block for the `get_scorecard()` function, which will output the formatted innings tables for the first match in the dataset.

 ## 🧠 Key Learnings & Challenges